santi1s/Big-Data/Big-Data/Technical-Troubleshooting/Product-Specific-Troubleshooting/POD-%2D-Data-Movement/Stream-Analytics/Escalations-&-Collaborations/Collaborations.md

 - User Name
 - Errors or Warnings found
 - What is the most recent time this issue has occurred?
-- What are the steps to reproduce this issue?
+- What is the question for the Collaborator?

 #Table Store
 - Table Storage Name
 - Table Name
 - Errors or Warnings found
 - What is the most recent time this issue has occurred?
+- What is the question for the Collaborator?